kmizumar/ode-k8s/README.md

 configmap/coredns patched
 ```

-The node objects would be created as show below when succeeded.
+The node objects would be created as shown below when succeeded.

 ```shell
 ❯ k get nodes